All posts by John Upham

 Unfortunately Michael’s rapid progress was threatened by two bouts of ill health.
 In 1948 aged 17 Michael was diagnosed with Tuberculosis which lasted for eighteen months including a twelve month stay in the Royal National Hospital for Diseases of the Chest in Ventnor on the Isle of Wight.
 Aged twenty the TB returned leading to yet another twelve months illness.

 Michael has suffered from ill health all of his life interrupting his chess career at various times.
-Fortunately the TB never returned.
+Fortunately the TB has not returned.

 Michael won the National Chess Centre Championship in 1953 and 1955 being runner-up in 1954.
 The venue was Hill’s Restaurant, 158 Bishopsgate, London, EC2 opposite Liverpool Street Station since the original John Lewis department store venue was bombed in 1940.